StefanSchroeder/Gxsm3-book/docs/02_Gxsm-3.0-Preface.md

 follow up the bandwidth!
 DSP code porting in under the way and this takes more hurdles than anticipated -- however with some support by SoftdB it's getting finally to a working version what still is a little beta (by end of 2011).
-Also new on the communities demand: A optimized Piezo / HV Amplifier "Smart Piezo Drive" what includes a separate DSP for several control and monitoring tasks -- it works all standalone and fully analog, but can be hooked up via USB to a control computer for watching signals and configuring all kind of features like gains and bandwidth -- but as a novelty it also can perform linear drift corrections by itself and accepts digitally offset settings.
+Also new on the communities demand: A GXSMx optimized Piezo / HV Amplifier "Smart Piezo Drive" what includes a separate DSP for several control and monitoring tasks -- it works all standalone and fully analog, but can be hooked up via USB to a control computer for watching signals and configuring all kind of features like gains and bandwidth -- but as a novelty it also can perform linear drift corrections by itself and accepts digitally offset settings.

-It's now 2012 and "Arosa Express" is out -- get ready for more remote and freely via Python programmable SPM actions!
+It's now 2012 and GXSMx "Arosa Express" is out -- get ready for more remote and freely via Python programmable SPM actions!
 Now VP probing and Mover/Autoapproach can by fully controlled via Gxsm-Python-Remote (via the "emb" interface).
 Here is a little sneak peak script:

 ```python
     import emb as gxsm